mvirgo/MLND-Capstone/README.md

 * Made the `lane_lines.py` file to take in the trained neural network model for perspective transformed images, predict lines, and draw the lines back onto the original image.
 * Created and trained a neural network (see `road_NN.py`) capable of detecting lane lines on road images without perspective transformation.
 * Using keras-vis (see documentation [here](https://raghakot.github.io/keras-vis/), created activation heatmaps by layer in order to see whether the model was looking in the correct place for the lines.
 See `layer_visualize.ipynb` for more.
+* Created an unoptimized fully convolutional neural network, whereby a regular road image is fed into the network and the expected lane to be drawn (as opposed to just the specific lane coefficients) is returned.
+See `fully_conv_NN.py`.

 ## Current Status
 My preferred approach at this point is to try using a fully convolutional neural network, whereby I feed in a road image, and output the lane to be drawn back onto the original image in a separate image.
-I am in the process of building and training this network.
+I have now built a basic structure for the network (I actually did not previously know how to create a fully convolutional neural network, having only previously used NN's that ended with fully connected layers), and am in the process of further optimizing & training it to appropriately draw back down the detected lane.

 If that fails, my second thought is that I could train a neural network using small image segments of road lines and non-road lines, and then use a sliding window technique similar to how I did vehicle detection in another project.
 The downside to this is I will have to completely reprocess my image data.